Cristian Olivera

-Cristian Gonzalo Olivera Ibarra (born 17 April 2002), known as Cristian Olivera or "Kike" Olivera, is a Uruguayan professional footballer who plays as a right winger for Campeonato Brasileiro Série A club Grêmio and the Uruguay national team.
+Cristian Gonzalo Olivera Ibarra (born 17 April 2002), known as Cristian Olivera or "Kike" Olivera, is a Uruguayan professional footballer who plays as a right winger for Campeonato Brasileiro Série A club Bahia, on loan from Grêmio, and the Uruguay national team.

 Club career

 Early career

 Born in Montevideo, Uruguay, Olivera started his career at the age of three in Club Arapey Mendoza.
 He subsequently represented Potencia, Club Flores Palma de Baby Fútbol, Club Danubio, Cerrito, Danubio and Defensor Sporting before joining Rentistas in 2018.

 Rentistas

 In September 2018, aged just 16, Olivera signed his first professional contract with Rentistas.
 He made his first team debut for on 5 May of the following year, coming on as a second-half substitute for goalscorer Renato César in a 1–0 Uruguayan Segunda División away win against Central Español.

 Olivera scored his first senior goal on 20 July 2019, netting the opener in a 2–1 away defeat of Villa Teresa, and ended the season with three goals in 25 appearances overall, as his club achieved promotion to Primera División.
 He made his debut in the top tier on 16 February 2020, starting in a 2–0 home success over Nacional.

 Olivera scored his first goal in the top tier on 22 February 2020, netting the equalizer in a 3–2 win at Boston River, and was an important unit in Rentistas' start of the campaign, as his club won five of their first ten league matches.